 Completely Re-designed, Thermostatically Controlled - Hound Heater!

 Hound Heaters are designed with safety, simplicity and efficiency in mind.
-The New Deluxe Hound Heater takes the dog house heater to a new level.
+The New Deluxe Hound Heater furnace takes the dog house heater to a new level.

 Newly Designed Hound Heater Features: